InteractionDesignFoundation/coding-standard/docs/ideas.md

-# Ideas for new sniffs
+# Ideas for new Laravel sniffs

 1. Validation rule syntax: don’t use user’s input in unique rule (security)
 1. Validation rule syntax: prefer an array instead `|`